torlenor/torlenor.github.io/_posts/2022-03-29-linear_regression_in_rust_from_scratch.md

 # Introduction

 In contrast to the widespread use of Python and common machine learning packages like scikit-learn [[1]](#r1), there is an advantage in doing things from scratch.
 For example, learning how things work gives you an advantage in choosing the right algorithms for the job later down the line.
-We will start doing that with the most simple machine learning algorithm and maybe the most commonly used one: linear regression.
+We will start doing that with the simplest machine learning algorithm and maybe the most commonly used one: linear regression.
 In this article we are going to implement the so called ordinary least squares (OLS) [[2]](#r2) linear regression [[3]](#r3) in Rust [[4]](#r4).
 We will show that with just a few lines of code it is possible to implement this algorithm from scratch.
 We will then work through an example and compare it with known results.
 During this work we will gain a better understanding of the concept behind the algorithm and we learn about the Rust package called nalgebra [[5]](#r5), which will help us with our linear algebra needs.

 # Linear Regression